oracle/graaljs/docs/user/NashornMigrationGuide.md

 Note that, depending on the build setup, GraalVM might still ship Nashorn and its `jjs` launcher.

 ### ScriptEngine Name `graal.js`
-GraalVM JavaScript is shipped with the `ScriptEngine` support.
+GraalVM JavaScript is shipped with support for `ScriptEngine`.
-It registers under several names, including "graal.js," "JavaScript," and "js".
+It registers under several names, including "graal.js", "JavaScript", and "js".
-Be sure to activate the Nashorn compatibility mode as described above if you need a full Nashorn compatibility.
+Be sure to activate the Nashorn compatibility mode as described above if you need full Nashorn compatibility.
 Depending on the build setup, GraalVM might still ship Nashorn and provide it via ScriptEngine.
 For more details, see [ScriptEngine Implementation](ScriptEngine.md).